odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

         content: >-
           Though Shahpura Bagh is perfect for total indolence, it also offers a number of activities, like visits to the nearby village and market.
-To understand the local culture, Sit with the Joshis (priests) and watch a traditional phad, a painting depicting mythology and history, come to life.
-You can also go on jeep or cycle safaris, a bullock cart ride with an outdoor breakfast, visit a school, or have a sundowner at the family’s private fort.
+To understand the local culture, sit with the joshis (priests) and watch a traditional phad, a painting depicting mythology and history, come to life.
+You can also go on jeep or cycle safaris, a bullock cart ride with an outdoor breakfast, visit a school, or have a sundowner at the family's private fort.
 You can book all of these directly at the hotel.
         date: ''
         etd: ''